apache/spark/docs/apache-airflow-providers-qubole/index.rst

 Provider package
 ----------------

+`Qubole <https://www.qubole.com/>`__ is an open, simple, and secure data lake platform for machine learning, streaming and adhoc analytics.
+Qubole delivers a Self-Service Platform for Big Data Analytics built on Amazon Web Services, Microsoft and Google Clouds.

 This is a provider package for ``qubole`` provider.
 All classes for this provider package are in ``airflow.providers.qubole`` python package.